daffarrel/AsNodeClick2Call/README.md

 AsNodeClick2Call
 ================

-User NodeJS as web server to connect with Asterisk for feature click to call on web
+Use NodeJS as web server to connect with Asterisk for feature click to call on web